alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 that can offer
 better than 50-50 certainty
 regarding the value of
-any given bit
+any bit
-of the plaintext message content ("content").
+of the content.

 ### Size PCASM